-55. The company should report on corporate social responsibility developments in its directors' report or in a separate document, using an internationally accepted methodology.

-56. Director remuneration should be sufficient to attract individuals with the desired profile and compensate the commitment, abilities and responsibility that the post demands, but not so high as to compromise the independent judgment of non-executive directors.

-57. Variable remuneration linked to the company and the director's performance, the award of shares, options or any other right to acquire shares or to be remunerated on the basis of share price movements, and membership of long-term savings schemes such as pension plans should be confined to executive directors.

-The company may consider the share-based remuneration of non-executive directors provided they retain such shares until the end of their mandate.
-This condition, however, will not apply to shares that the director must dispose of to defray costs related to their acquisition.

-58. In the case of variable awards, remuneration policies should include limits and technical safeguards to ensure they reflect the professional performance of the beneficiaries and not simply the general progress of the markets or the company's sector, or circumstances of that kind.

-In particular, variable remuneration items should meet the following conditions:

-- a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. - b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. - c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
+Complied with 55. dire e company should report on corporate social responsibility developments in its ectors' report or in a separate document, using an internationally accepted thodology.
+Complied with 56. and ector remuneration should be sufficient to attract individuals with the desired profile I compensate the commitment, abilities and responsibility that the post demands, but so high as to compromise the independent judgment of non-executive directors.
+Complied with 57. of s iable remuneration linked to the company and the director's performance, the award shares, options or any other right to acquire shares or to be remunerated on the basis share price movements, and membership of long-term savings schemes such as assion plans should be confined to executive directors. pro will e company may consider the share-based remuneration of non-executive directors vided they retain such shares until the end of their mandate.
+This condition, however, not apply to shares that the director must dispose of to defray costs related to their juisition.
+Complied with 58. safe not he case of variable awards, remuneration policies should include limits and technical eguards to ensure they reflect the professional performance of the beneficiaries and simply the general progress of the markets or the company's sector, or cumstances of that kind.
+In p particular, variable remuneration items should meet the following conditions: a) Be subject to predetermined and measurable performance criteria that factor the risk assumed to obtain a given outcome. b) Promote the long-term sustainability of the company and include non-financial criteria that are relevant for the company's long-term value, such as compliance with its internal rules and procedures and its risk control and management policies. c) Be focused on achieving a balance between the delivery of short, medium and long-term objectives, such that performance-related pay rewards ongoing achievement, maintained over sufficient time to appreciate its contribution to long-term value creation.
 This will ensure that performance measurement is not based only on one-off, occasional or extraordinary events.

-59. A major part of variable remuneration components should be deferred for a long enough period to ensure that predetermined performance criteria have effectively been met.

-60. Remuneration linked to company earnings should bear in mind any qualifications stated in the external auditor's report that reduce their amount.
+Complied with 59. najor part of variable remuneration components should be deferred for a long enough iod to ensure that predetermined performance criteria have effectively been met.
+Complied with 60. nuneration linked to company earnings should bear in mind any qualifications stated he external auditor's report that reduce their amount.